Below are a few photos from our recent trip to Lisbon

 Lisbon, the capital of Portugal, is a beautiful city facing the Tagus Sea estuary.

 Lisbon is a beautiful capital which gives the visitor both the excitement of visiting a European city on a city break as well being near to many local beaches for a relaxing break.
-Lisbon has a eclectic mix of architecture from pastel coloured buildings covered with beautiful ceramic tiles called Azulejo, the grand Moorish castle of São Jorge, cobbled undulating streets some with mosaic or calçada portuguesa floors, a vintage tram system, ancient ruins and a cathedral.
+The city has an eclectic mix of architecture from the ornate pastel coloured buildings covered with beautiful ceramic tiles called Azulejo to the grand Moorish castle of São Jorge which sits on a hill overlooking the city.
+There are undulating cobbled streets, some which are paved with mosaic or calçada Portuguese floors.
+A vintage tram system runs through the city passing the stunning cathedral.

 The tram network is an integral part of the Lisbon transport system and is a must when visiting the city.
 The historic 1930s “Remodelado” trams are still in service now because their compact size is perfect for the narrow hilly streets of Lisbon.
 The most famous route is E28 which travels through the Alfama District and passes directly in front of the ancient Se Cathedral, perfect for tourists.